 Director of Bands

-Mr. Andy Rein is in his 14th year of teaching and this will be his 6th year at Centennial HS.
-Mr. Rein conducts the Wind Ensemble, Concert 1 and various Jazz Ensembles at Centennial.
-Mr. Rein’s groups have excelled at regional marching, concert and Jazz competitions and festivals.
+Mr. Andy Rein is in his 15th year of teaching and this will be his 7th year at Centennial HS.
+Mr. Rein conducts the Wind Symphony and Concert Band.
+Mr. Rein’s groups have excelled at regional marching, concert, and jazz competitions and festivals.

 Mr. Rein attended Austin Peay State University in Clarksville Tennesse and achieved a bachelors in Music Education.
 He also attended Depaul University in Chicago Illinois and achieved a masters in music performance with an emphasis in Bass Trombone.
 His primary teachers have included Susan K. Smith of the Nashville Symphony, Charles Vernon of the Chicago Symphony, and Tom Matta, Chicago freelance trombonist.
 Other teachers include Gil Long, Richard Steffen, Mark Fischer, Floyd Cooley, Bob Lark, Tim Coffman, Bob Lee, Robert Hodge, Pete Evans and Todd Hill.

-Mr. Rein currently resides in Frisco, Texas with his wife Katie and his dogs Parker, Derby and Zoey.
+Mr. Rein currently resides in Frisco with his wife Katie and their dogs Parker, Derby, and Zoey.

-Ashley Kay is on her 10th year of teaching and this will be her 3rd year at Centennial HS.
+Ashley Kay is on her 11th year of teaching and this will be her 4th year at Centennial HS.
 Mrs. Kay conducts the Symphonic Winds.
 Before coming to Frisco, she worked for the Carrollton-Farmers Branch ISD as an elementary music teacher, assistant band director, and then head band director at Dan F. Long Middle School.
 She grew up in Richardson and received her Bachelor’s degree in Music Education from Texas Christian University in 2008.

 While at Texas Christian University, Mrs. Kay performed with the Wind Ensemble under the direction of Mr. Bobby Francis and studied clarinet with Mr. Gary Whitman.
 She also played with the TCU Symphony Orchestra and has spent several years playing with both the Carrollton Wind Symphony and Metropolitan Winds.

 Mrs. Kay enjoys reading, traveling, and is a certified yoga instructor.
-Her husband, Trevor Kay, is also a band director and teaches at Newman Smith High School.
-They Kays reside in Plano, Texas with their cats Lucy and Lily.
+Mrs. Kay currently resides in Frisco with her husband Trevor their cats Lucy and Lily.